hassanfarescodes/RetroSpectrum/README.md

 ./build/retrospectrum -C -o Recordings
 ```

+The `--cli` option is also available for command-line operation.

+When starting the server for the first time, click **Create Admin** in the top-right corner to create the administrator account.
+This is required before using the server.

 The server hosts the shared RetroSpectrum data, while clients connect to the server for multi-user access.

 ## Recordings